Dehydrated Cherry Tomatoes

 bowls of cherry tomatoes sorted into different stages of ripeness.

-This recipe for dehydrating cherry tomatoes was originally inspired by the need to pick our cherry tomatoes before the first fall rain and windstorm of the season.
+This recipe for dehydrating cherry tomatoes was originally inspired and is repeated every year when I need to pick the cherry tomatoes in my garden before the first rain of the season.
 I’m not the only one who arranges by color, right?

 Whether you grow your own cherry tomatoes or buy them from a market, you’ll want tomatoes for this recipe that are ripe but not bursting.
 If your tomatoes aren’t quite ripe, you can put them in a brown paper bag to speed up the process.
 That’s because tomatoes produce and are sensitive to ethylene gas after they’re picked., just like apples, bananas, and avocados.